TobiasVanDyk/Pico-MCU-from-Raspberry-Pi/TouchLCDili9486Pico/Readme.md

 To cancel a timed shutdown press the [Stop] key.
 To exit the Power Restart Keypad press any of the [black] non- functional keys or press [Cfg][ROf] again.

 Panic mode reset.
-If for any reason your keypad becomes unresponsive or behaves strangely reset it as follows:
+If for any reason your keypad becomes unresponsive or behaves strangely (*) reset it as follows:

 (1) If the Config button [Cfg] still works press it once and then press the [Del]ete key at the left-hand bottom.
+Then
-    Then unplug or reset the keypad.
-This will delete all files. macros and settings and you should have a re-calibration st start-up.
+    unplug or reset the keypad.
+This will delete all files. macros and settings and you should have a re-calibration at start-up.

-(2) Press the white button at the bottom and hold it in, then press the black reset button at the back and
+(2) Press either the white button at the bottom and hold it in, then press the black reset button at the back and release
-    release it (or alternatively unplug and re-plug the USB cable instead of the reset button), then only release the white button at the bottom.
+    it (or unplug and re-plug the USB cable instead of the rest button), then only release the white button at the bottom.
     The file manager should show a new storage device named RPI-RP2.
 Drag and drop any of the code.UF2 files to this device.
 It will restart after a second or two.
 If this still does not reset the keypad then instead of the code.UF2 file drag and drop the file flash_nuke.uf2, wait a few seconds and then drag the code.UF2 file to the device.

+(*) Writing Greek letters is not behaving strangely.
 ```
 <p align="left">
 <img src="images/picE.jpg" height="200" />